jamesmkur/ip-auditor/README.md

 # IP Auditor

-The IP Auditor looks through your Apache vhosts to compile a list of apps on the server, what domains are being listened for and what IP the domain is actually pointing to.
+The IP Auditor looks through your Apache vhosts to compile a list of apps on the server, what domains are being listened for and what IP each domain is actually pointing to.

-This allows you to quickly track which domains are active and which domains are point elsewhere.
+This allows you to quickly track which domains and apps are active and which are pointing elsewhere.

 ## Installation